webpack-contrib/remark-loader/README.md

 Default: `undefined`

-Configure the [`remark`](https://github.com/unifiedjs/unified#processordatakey-value) with information available to all plugins.
+Configure [`remark`](https://github.com/unifiedjs/unified#processordatakey-value) with information available to all plugins.
-Information is stored in an in-memory key-value store.
+This information is stored in an in-memory key-value store.

 **webpack.config.js**